ManassehG/simple_shell/README.md

-Simple shell project be Manasseh and Carol Kiarie
+Simple Shell project be Manasseh and Carol Kiarie